Tenor-Inc/tenor-android-core/README.md

                     });
 ```

-Finally, once the payload has been constructed, add the following line of code to finish the process.
+Finally, once the payload has been constructed, add the following line of code to finish the process:
-Please note, if the ImageView or its parent has `WRAP_CONTENT` for both the height and width, the GIF rendering may not succeed (and neither callback of the `WeakRefLoadImageListener` will fire).
-When this happens, the ImagView will be interpreted as having both a height and width of 0.
-If the GIF fails to render, check that bounds have been given in either the xml or in the java code.
 ```java
     GifLoader.loadGif(getContext(), payload);
 ```